 Thank god.

 In the end, it was harmless enough, not overly shocking, and he did pull up his shorts after all.
-If he had had an erection, that would have been horribly awkward and unfortunate.
-But he didn’t, so I stayed up with him, and we talked for a little while about normal stuff: what we would do that day, where to eat lunch, and so on.
+If he had had an erection, that would have been horribly awkward.
+But he didn’t, so I stayed up with him, and we talked for a little while about normal stuff: What we would do that day, where to eat lunch, and so on.
 Then we worked on crossword puzzles, and he read from his newspaper while I looked at my phone until Sue woke up.

 When Sue woke up, dad sat in his chair with the TV on while he marked up The New Yorker magazine with a felt-tip pen.
 She and I shared the kitchen, as we made our separate coffees, put together cereal, some toast, and cut-up fruit.